 Ask who will do the work.
 Some remodelers use subcontractors for nearly every aspect of the job; others do most of the work themselves.
 Make sure that topnotch tradespeople will handle each part of the project.
 You can look up ratings of subcontractors here at Checkbook.org, but keep in mind that some subs work only for contractors and not consumers; if so, they probably won’t be reviewed.

 Check for complaints

 Companies obviously won’t supply a list of references of folks who had lousy experiences.
 By checking for formal complaints with a consumer agency you might spot a history of poor service.
-Search for complaints with the Better Business Bureau at BBB.org.

 By choosing a licensed contractor, the threat of reporting problems to licensing authorities represents one form of leverage for resolving disputes.
 And because you have taken care to choose a licensed contractor, authorities might feel you deserve their help.
 Perhaps most important, if you use unlicensed contractors, you become your own de facto general contractor and are responsible for correcting defective work uncovered by inspections—and possibly responsible for injuries suffered on the jobsite.